Efficient Heat Dissipation with SMD Heat Sinks Keeps You From Dropping PCBs

 Make sure your heat sink can come to the rescue of your PCB.

-It is a misconception to assume that using a heat sink will totally eliminate heat issues on your PCB.
+It is a misconception to assume that using a heat sink will totally eliminate heat issues on your PCB heat sink.
 It merely prevents the accumulation of heat on one single point.
 You’ll still need to keep heat-sensitive components like sensors away from the heat sink.
 Proper airflow should also be part of the enclosure design to prevent the heat from eventually building-up.

 If you’re still worried about your PCB getting burnt, then consider talking to the experts at Altium now.